commoddity/bank-informer/README.md

 There are also several optional environment variables:

 - `CRYPTO_FIAT_CONVERSION`: The fiat currency to convert the crypto balances to.
-Defaults to "CAD".
+Defaults to "USD".
 - `CONVERT_CURRENCIES`: A comma-separated list of fiat currencies to fetch exchange rates for.
-Defaults to "CAD".
+Defaults to "USD".
 - `CRYPTO_VALUES`: A comma-separated list of cryptocurrencies to display values for.
 Defaults to "USDC,ETH,POKT".

 These environment variables can be set in a `.env` file in the root directory of the project.
 This file is ignored by Git.